-- a folio of annotated texts

-- an essay
+- An essay

-- an investigative report
+- An investigative report

-- an analysis of spoken and/or written text

-- an analytical commentary or short-answer questions
+- An analytical commentary or short-answer questions

-- a case study

 - End-of-semester examination

 English Language - Unit 3 and 4

 Unit 3: Language variation and social purpose

 Students investigate English language in contemporary Australian social settings, along a continuum of informal and formal registers.
 They consider language as a means of social interaction, exploring how through written and spoken texts we communicate information, ideas, attitudes, prejudices and ideological stances.
 Students examine the stylistic features of formal and informal language in both spoken and written modes; the grammatical and discourse structure of language; the choice and meanings of words within texts; how words are combined to convey a message; the purpose in conveying a message, and the context in which a message is conveyed.
 They consider how texts are influenced by the situational and cultural contexts in which they occur and learn how speakers and writers select features from stylistic variants, or registers, and how this in turn establishes the degree of formality within a discourse.